robert/robert.github.com/_posts/2015-09-08-extracts-from-my-ten-year-old-novel.md

 >    “How philosophical,” mused Terry.
 He was beginning to like that word.

->    “But whilst the Mgsaksm is severely damaged, its most vital components remains intact.
+>    “But whilst the Mgsaksm is severely damaged, its most vital components remain intact.
 It is believed that one of the engineers who built it made a minor mix-up involving a variable resistor and a walrus.
 This made no difference to operational capabilities, but confused the hell out of our murderer!”
 He chuckled.
 “Just think of it, his stolen blueprints said a walrus, and he finds a variable resistor!
 How ridiculous!"

 ---